Victor Strand (Fear the Walking Dead): Development and reception

 Domingo made his debut in the first-season episode "Cobalt".
 For the second season, Domingo was promoted to a series regular, and would later become a prominent character.
 Matt Fowler for IGN described him as a weird, suited "Randall Flagg" type character.

 Domingo's performance was praised in the episode "Blood in the Streets".
 Matt Fowler of IGN stated that the best part of "Blood in the Streets," which was the exploration of Strand's backstory.
 Or at least, via flashbacks, important notable moments that helped explain Strand's wealth, yacht, and passage to Mexico.
 Along with a couple of character layers that helped round the guy out as something more than a direct, coarse, logic-monster.

+Domingo received praise for his performance in the seventh season episode, "The Portrait".
+Emily Hannemann of TVInsider states that despite the show's writing, Domingo's performance made the episode worthwhile.
+"This was an improvement over last week’s episode, mostly because Colman Domingo is so much fun to watch.
+Whether you’re a fan of this season’s pacing or not, there’s no denying he’s having a grand time playing villain Strand."